piotrkulpinski/css-style-guides/README.md

 - Lowercase all hex values, e.g., `#bada55`.
 Lowercase letters are much easier to discern when scanning a document as they tend to have more unique shapes.
 - Always use long hex values, e.g., `#ffffff` instead of `#fff`.
 - Quote attribute values in selectors, e.g., `input[type="text"]`.
+- Use single or double quotes consistently.
+Preference is for double quotes, e.g., content: "".
 - Avoid specifying units for zero values, e.g., `margin: 0` instead of `margin: 0px`.

 **Bad**